wp-plugins/are-you-a-human/readme.txt

 Our games are built in HTML5, with Flash as an automatic fallback for older browsers.
 And getting the game "right" isn't enough--our backend algorithms actually track *how* you play each game, so we even stop bots that figure out how to follow the game's instructions.

-For more information, please check out [website](http://areyouahuman.com).
+For more information, please check out our [website](http://areyouahuman.com).

 PlayThru works with Contact Form 7 and Gravity forms!
 This plugin is automatically integrated with Contact Form 7 or Gravity Forms; all you need to do is add the Are You a Human field from within the form builder.